U.S. top diplomat Blinken to visit India, Kuwait | Politics

 Blinken is likely to discuss plans for an in-person summit of the Quad group of countries - Indian, Japan, Australia and the United States - that is seen as a counter to China's rising influence.
 The meeting later this year is expected to focus on ways to develop regional infrastructure in the face of China's massive Belt and Road Initiative.
 The United States hosted a virtual summit of the Quad countries in March at which they agreed that Indian drugmaker Biological E Ltd would produce at least a billion coronavirus vaccine doses by the end of 2022, mainly for Southeast Asian and Pacific countries.

-Sources told Reuters this month that India expected to receive foreign-made COVID-19 vaccine doses through the COVAX global vaccine-sharing program for the first time, with 3-4 million doses from U.S. firms Pfizer and Moderna shots potentially arriving by August.
+India expects to receive 3-4 million doses of U.S.-made vaccines by August. "(India) is such a critical country in the fight against COVID-19," Blinken told MSNBC on Friday, explaining that India would eventually become a vital source of vaccines to the world.

+"Of course, they’re focused understandably on their own internal challenges now, but when that production engine gets fully going and can distribute again to the rest of the world, that’s going to make a big difference."
 Last November, India, the United States, Japan and Australia conducted their largest joint naval exercises in over a decade as part of efforts to balance China's growing military and economic power in the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)